 Making seat reservations with the JR Tokyo Wide Pass

-For Shinkansen and limited express train journeys, you have the option to make seat reservations at no extra charge.
+For Shinkansen and limited-express train journeys, you have the option to make seat reservations at no extra charge.
 We recommend doing this — if only to make sure you don’t end up standing for hours on end.
 You can make reservations in person at any JR ticket office (these are called Midori no Madoguchi) or online via the JR East Reservations website.

 Should I get a Tokyo Wide Pass?

-To make the pass pay off, you’ll want to do at least one long haul excursion (like the ones mentioned above).
+To make the Tokyo Wide Pass pay off, you’ll want to do at least one long-haul excursion (like the ones mentioned above).
+The Tokyo Wide Pass is best for people (travelers or residents) based in or around Tokyo, wanting to make day or overnight trips.